 Property owners whose homes or other structures burned in the North Complex Fire must sign up for Phase 2 Debris Removal by enrolling in either the Government Debris Removal Program or the Alternative Fire Debris Removal Program.

 The Government Debris Removal Program (Government Program) is available at no out-of-pocket cost to property owners who complete and sign a Right-of-Entry (ROE) form to allow access to their private property for the removal of Fire Debris.
-The deadline to submit an ROE form for the Government Program is December 15, 2020.
+The deadline to submit an ROE form for the Government Program has been extended to February 1st, 2021.

 The ROE form is available online at https://bit.ly/3p0gdGj.
 It is also available at the North Complex Fire Recovery ROE Center and the Butte County Library Oroville Branch.
 The ROE Center is located at 78 Table Mountain Blvd. in Oroville and will be open Monday through Friday from 8am to 5pm.
 The Butte County Library Oroville Branch is located at 1820 Mitchell Ave. in Oroville and is open Tuesday through Saturday from 10am to 4pm.